Roag (2011 TV series)

-Roag is a Pakistani television drama series produced by Babar Javed and Asif Raza Mir under the banner of A&B Entertainment.
-It was directed by Javed, and was written by Faiza Iftikhar, whose novel of the same name it was based on.
-It premiered on ARY Digital on 16 April 2011.

-It revolves around the struggle of a family who suffers a lot as one of the children was abused sexually.
-It features Faysal Qureshi, Sumbal Iqbal, Asif Raza Mir, Mohib Mirza, Yamina Peerzada, and Shagufta Ejaz.
-It ended on 27 August 2011 with a total of 20 episodes.
+Roag is a Pakistani television drama series produced by Babar Javed and Asif Raza Mir under the A&B Entertainment banner.
+Written by Faiza Iftikhar and based on her novel of the same name, it was directed by Javed and premiered on ARY Digital on 16 April 2011.
+The series centres on a family dealing with the sexual abuse of one of their children and its enduring consequences.
+It features Faysal Qureshi, Sumbul Iqbal, Asif Raza Mir, Mohib Mirza, Yamina Peerzada, and Shagufta Ejaz.
+Its run of 20 episodes concluded on 27 August 2011.

 Plot

-The plot follows the story of a house where parental neglect leads to the abuse of a child of the house.
-The series talks about the aftermaths and consequences of this trauma that the child suffers her entire life until she reaches adolescence.
+The series follows the story of a family whose parental neglect results in the sexual abuse of one of the children of the household.
+The narrative traces the aftermath and long-term consequences of the trauma the child carries through her life into adolescence.